What is the nomination deadline?

 How is my nomination scored and who are the judges?

 Nominations are scored based off of a weighted rubric giving more value to the strategic development, execution, and proof of positive impact of the project.

 There are two rounds of judging—the finalist selection round and the winner selection round.
 The finalist selection round is judged by corporate citizenship and nonprofit professionals who review all of the applications in a single category and select the finalists.
 The winner selection round is judged by business and societal experts selected by the U.S. Chamber of Commerce Foundation to review the finalist nominations and select the overall winner.
 Past judges have included CEO’s, U.S. Secretaries, and university professors.

 Should I nominate a new program or one that has existed within the company for many years?

 For the programmatic categories, the nomination should focus intensively on a single initiative within a larger business or corporate citizenship strategy.
-Initiatives should be created and managed from within the nominated organization and provide results from either the year 2015 or 2016.
+Initiatives should be created and managed from within the nominated organization and provide results from either the year 2016 - 2017.

 For the Best Corporate Steward Awards, the nomination should focus on the company's overall corporate citizenship strategy and commitment.